steveaq/steveaq.github.io/_posts/2023-04-01-StatsBomb-Data-Exploration-pt3.md

 ```

-An this is the resulting chart:
+And this is the resulting chart:

 ![obvchar1](https://pbs.twimg.com/media/F0yrIYkWcAUk13m?format=jpg&name=large)